-1. Lens subluxation - some of the zonules have degraded, leading to partial "slippage" of the lens.
-In these eyes with a subluxation, there may also be an increase in pressure in the eye.

-2. Lens luxation - the lens becomes completely detached, and can slip either to the back of the eye, or the front chamber of the eye.
+- 1. Lens instability some of the zonules have degraded, however the lens is still generally held in place - 2.
+Lens subluxation there is a higher number of detached zonules, leading to partial "slippage" of the lens - 3.
+Lens luxation the lens becomes completely detached, and can slip either to the back of the eye, or the front chamber of the eye.
 If it falls to the back of the eye, it generally has minimal consequences for the eye.
-However, if it slips into the front chamber of the eye, known as anterior lens luxation, this can cause sudden and dramatic increases in pressure inside the eye which is painful and can be blinding, often requiring emergency treatment.
+However, if it slips into the front chamber of the eye, known as anterior lens luxation, this can cause increases in pressure inside the eye which is painful and can be blinding, often requiring emergency treatment.